- Coyotes look like a cross between a fox and a small collie or German shepherd and weigh between 9 and 14 kilograms.

 Reducing conflicts with coyotes in urban areas

-How can I reduce the chances of coyotes returning to my neighbourhood?
+Reduce the chances of coyotes returning to your neighbourhood

 - If a coyote is returning to your neighbourhood, it is because shelter or easy meals are available there.
 Speak with your neighbours about prevention actions and work together to reduce attractants.